 - Antonio’s Mexican Restaurant (reviews) – this is Dustin’s wife’s favorite Mexican food in Fresno.

-- Clovis Farmers Market (reviews) – Fresno and Clovis are in the Central Valley of California, which produces a lot of the fresh fruits and vegetables for the country.
-This is one of the best farmer’s markets you’ve ever been too.
+- Clovis Farmers Market (reviews) – Fresno and Clovis are in the Central Valley of California, which produces a lot of fresh fruits and vegetables for the country.
+This is one of the best farmer’s markets you’ve ever been to.

 - Kowloon Kitchen (reviews) – a great place to go for fresh seafood.